Zoombinis

-Zoombinis is a series of educational puzzle computer games that were originally developed by TERC and published by Broderbund until The Learning Company (formerly SoftKey) bought Broderbund in 1998 and took over developing and publishing the series in 2001.
+Zoombinis is a series of educational puzzle computer games that were originally developed by TERC and published by Broderbund.
+In 1998, Broderbund was purchased by The Learning Company, (formerly SoftKey) who took responsibility for developing and publishing the series in 2001.
 The series consists of three games: Logical Journey of the Zoombinis (1996), Zoombinis: Mountain Rescue (2001), and Zoombinis: Island Odyssey (2002).
 Logical Journey was remade as Zoombinis for modern operating systems in 2015.
 The series focuses on the Zoombinis, small blue creatures each with different appearances and personalities, which the player must guide through strange puzzle-filled lands.

 Games

 Logical Journey of the Zoombinis (1996)

 Zoombini Isle, the Zoombinis' homeland, has been taken over by the evil Bloats.
-The Zoombinis flee but end up in a mysterious and treacherous land.
-Players must guide the Zoombinis through this land to reach the safety of Zoombiniville, a land of hope and prosperity for the Zoombinis.
-The original version of the game by Broderbund Europe in March 1996 came in English, French, and German.
+The Zoombinis flee, but end up in a mysterious and treacherous land.
+Players must guide the Zoombinis through this land to reach the safety of a new settlement: Zombiniton (Zoombiniville in the U.S.).
+The original version of the game by Broderbund Europe released in March 1996, came in English, French, and German.
 The US division of Broderbund made some minor changes and released a US version in December.
-As part of the US release they changed the names of several areas of the game.
+As part of the US release, they changed the names of several areas in the game.

 Gameplay

 The player starts at Zoombini Isle, where they assemble a team of 16 Zoombinis, picking from 5 different options each in hair, eyes, nose color, and footwear, for a total of 625 possible combinations.
 Each combination can be used twice in the game.
 The player then has to do a series of minigames, helping the Zoombinis traverse through dangerous places until they reach the next location on the island.
 By the end of a minigame, a number of Zoombinis may be left behind.
 At the end of a section, the Zoombinis can rest at a campsite and be stored to join another group of Zoombinis if there are fewer than 16 Zoombinis left.
-From the first campsite are two branching roads that take the Zoombinis to two different areas of the island and eventually join up at the second campsite before traversing to the final section of the island.
-At the end of the final section lies the target destination Zoombiniville.
-For each group of Zoombinis that make it through a section with all 16 in their group a monument is added to Zoombiniville.
-The game is won when 625 Zoombinis make it to Zoombiniville.
+From the first campsite are two branching roads that take the Zoombinis to two different areas of the island.
+These roads eventually join up at the second campsite which leads to the final section of the island.
+At the end of the final section lies the target destination Zombiniton/Zoombiniville.
+A monument is added to the new town if a group of 16 Zoombinis makes it through a leg of three challenges without any being lost.
+The game ends when 625 Zoombinis make it to Zoombiniville.